Tamino (musician): Amir

-On 19 October 2018 Tamino released his first full-length album, Amir.
-Throughout the album, Tamino is joined by a collective of Arabic musicians based in Brussels called Nagham Zikrayat, an orchestra predominantly made up of professional musicians from the Middle East, most of whom are refugees that fled Iraq and Syria.
+On 19 October 2018 Tamino released his first full-length album, Amir (Arts & Crafts/Communion).
+On the album, Tamino is joined by a collective of Arabic musicians based in Brussels called Nagham Zikrayat, an orchestra predominantly made up of professional musicians from the Middle East, most of whom are refugees that fled Iraq and Syria.

+At the end of October, he played three sold-out shows at the Ancienne Belgique as part of a European headline tour.
+On 8 November 2018 he performed in Iceland at Iceland Airwaves.

 The BBC hailed Amir as "The New Sound of The Nile", an ode to Tamino's grandfather Muharram Fouad.
 The Independent included Amir in their top 10 albums of 2018.
 Tamino won the Anchor Award at Germany's 2018 Reeperbahn festival and has been nominated for 5 MIA Awards in Belgium.

+Tamino was featured in Live Nation's Ones To Watch, which spoke of Tamino's voice, saying his "falsetto surpasses 'face melting' and rises to a space of pureness that can only be described as divine."